ChandraaShekar/AR-Video-Player/README.md

 ## TO DO:

-1. Check if the image is existing in the database

-2. Select and Play the relevant video to the image.

-3. Optimize the loop to run faster to increase the frame rate of the video.
+1. Optimize the loop to run faster to increase the frame rate of the video.